seiHaddada/seiHaddada.github.io/_posts/2015-04-25-Hello-World.markdown

 Really ???

-Yes ,I found a trouble to communicate so I decided to flirt with new style and approche and begin new experience.
+Yes ,I found a trouble to communicate so I decided to flirt with new style ,new approche and begin new experience.
 What !!! flirt with new style ?? …

 [Herminia Ibarra] [hermina] [describe] [describe] it like pretending that I am someone else, I know that I ‘am a bad communicator so I will overcome this by writing a blog.